obsidianmd/obsidian-developer-docs/en/Home.md

 ---
 cssClass: hide-title
 ---

-# Obsidian Developer Documentation
+# Obsidian Developer Docs

-Learn how to build plugins and themes for Obsidian.
-Improve your personal experience or share your creations with the community.
+Learn how to build plugins and themes for [Obsidian](https://obsidian.md/).
+For tips on how to use Obsidian, visit [the official Help site](https://help.obsidian.md/).

 ## Plugins